Madonna (nickname): Context

-Critical interest and media attention
+Critical and media attention

-The nickname appeared as soon Madonna gained international recognition, commonly dated in 1985.
-Perhaps one of the first artists was Marie Osmond, who Los Angeles Times named her the "Mormon Madonna" at that year.
+The nicknames appeared as soon Madonna gained international recognition, commonly dated in 1985.
+Perhaps one of the first artists who received a Madonna-related moniker was Marie Osmond whom Los Angeles Times named her the "Mormon Madonna" in 1985.
 Many of the Madonna-associated nicknames in the career of several individuals derived from comparison.
 Taking Britney Spears as example, Canadian philosopher Paul Thagard explained that "when people say that [Spears] is the new Madonna, they do not literally mean that [she] is Madonna.
 Rather, they are pointing out some systematic similarities between the two".
-In 2016, Dorian Lynskey from The Guardian felt that "most female pop stars try to emulate Madonna at some point".
+In 2006, Dorian Lynskey from The Guardian felt and commented that "most female pop stars try to emulate Madonna at some point".
 French academic Georges-Claude Guilbert wrote in Madonna as Postmodern Myth (2002), "the press never stops comparing female singers to Madonna".
-While commenting the comparison Lady Gaga has faced with Madonna, in 2011 the staff of Rolling Stone, stated Madonna "it's a hard shadow to escape".
+The Sydney Morning Herald's Christine Sams similarly commented in 2013: "In the music industry, there have long been comparisons to Madonna thrown around - a pop single here, a fashion look there".
+In 2011, while commenting the comparison Lady Gaga has faced with Madonna, Rolling Stone staffers said Madonna "it's a hard shadow to escape".

-In the 2010s, Dutch academics from University of Amsterdam commented, female artists "are very often measured against the yardstick that Madonna has become".
-In 2021, biographers Isa Muguruza and Los Prieto Flores explained that every so often "there is a Mexican, a Latina Madonna and even a Black Madonna" because "she transcended her own figure", and she became in "almost a powerful adjective that translates into a way of doing things".
+In early 2010s, Dutch academics from University of Amsterdam commented female artists "are very often measured against the yardstick that Madonna has become".
+In 2021, biographers Isa Muguruza and Los Prieto Flores commented that every so often "there is a Mexican, a Latina Madonna and even a Black Madonna" because "she transcended her own figure" and she became in "almost a powerful adjective that translates into a way of doing things".
 American music critic Steven Hyden opined that "Madonna is regarded as an archetype for pop singers, an example to follow to immortality.
-If you can change it up like Madonna, maybe you can be Madonna.
-But you can't be Madonna.
-She's a freak-of-nature anomaly".
+If you can change it up like Madonna, maybe you can be Madonna".
 In 2014, Orlando Sentinel music critic Jim Abbott describe New Madonna as "a necessary pop-culture occupation if ever there was one... [whose] job descriptions are constantly changing."
 Meanwhile, Reyhan Harmanci from San Francisco Chronicle described this trend: